VEuPathDB/StaticContent/content/OrthoMCL/faq.md

               <p>
                 For each ortholog group, the following information and analyses are provided:
                 <ul>
-                  <li><b>Phyletic Distribution</b> The number of proteins from each species that belong to this ortholog group.
-The black box indicates presence (with the number below the genome abbreviation representing number of proteins) while the white box indicates absence.</li>
+                  <li><b>Phyletic Distribution</b> The number of proteins from each taxonomic group or species that belong to this ortholog group.</li>
-		  <li><b>Group Statistics</b>  A Core group may contain proteins from Core species only; in this case, statistics are provided for 'Core only'.
+		  <li><b>Group Summary</b>  A Core group may contain proteins from Core species only; in this case, statistics are provided for 'Core only'.
 Alternatively, a Core group may contain proteins from Core species as well as proteins from Peripheral species (that been mapped into the group); in this case, two sets of statistics are provided ('Core only' and 'Core+Peripheral').
 A Residual group contains proteins from Peripheral species only; in this case, statistics are provided for 'Peripheral only'.</li>
-                  <li><b>EC Number</b>  A list of all EC numbers assigned to the proteins in the group (Core and Peripheral proteins).</li>
+                  <li><b>Summary of EC Numbers</b>  A list of all EC numbers assigned to the proteins in the group (Core and Peripheral proteins).</li>
-                  <li><b>List of All Sequences</b>  The proteins in the group, along with their Core/Peripheral status and other useful information.
-All of the sequences can be downloaded by pressing the 'As Fasta file' or 'As new strategy' buttons.</li>
+                  <li><b>List of Proteins</b>  The proteins in the group, along with their Core/Peripheral status and other useful information.
+View the protein's page by clicking on the Accession link.
+The sequences can be selected for alignment with Clustal Omega.
+All of the protein sequences in this group can be downloaded: (1) copy the group name and go to <a href="a/app/search/sequence/ByGroupIdList">Search for Proteins by Group Id(s)</a>, (2) paste the group name in the box and press Get Answer, (3) on the results page, press Download, and (4) on the Download page, choose FASTA and the Download Type.</li>
-                  <li><b>PFam domains (graphic)</b>  The list of PFam domains in the group, along with a graphical representation of the domain within the context of each protein sequence.
-This representation is useful in comparing the overall structure of each protein and thus identify outliers (that are caused by evolution or sequencing/gene model errors).</li>
+                  <li><b>PFam domains</b>  The first table, PFam Legend, contains a list of PFam domains in the group, along with a graphical representation of the domain.
+The second table, PFam Architecture of Each Protein shows the overall domain structure of each protein, scaled to the protein's length.
+This representation is useful in comparing the overall structure of each protein and thus identifying outliers (that are caused by evolution or sequencing/gene model errors).
+The coordinates of these domains can be downloaded using the Download button.</li>
-		  <li><b>PFam domains (details)</b>  The start and end location of each PFam domain within each protein sequence.
-In addition, this page offers a link-out to the PFam web page for each PFam domain.</li>
-                  <li><b>MSA</b>  Multiple Sequence Alignment of the proteins within an ortholog group, using MUSCLE 3.8.
-For groups consisting of more than 100 protein sequences, 100 random proteins were chosen from the group for alignment.
-To align a different set of proteins from this group, we recommend downloading sequences (see 'List of All Sequences' above) and using the <a href="https://www.ebi.ac.uk/Tools/msa/muscle/" target="_blank">MUSCLE website</a> or your favorite MSA program.</li>
                   <li><b>Cluster graph</b>  Displays the sequence similarity between proteins in the group, using software first developed by Leon Goldovsky, EBI.
 This is useful in identifying a set of proteins that have diverged from the others, because this diverged set will cluster together in the graph.
 Graphs of 500 or more proteins cannot be created here; contact us at <a href="mailto:help@orthomcl.org" target="_blank">help@orthomcl.org</a> to request the Cluster layout data that can be used with other clustering software.</li>
                 </ul>
               </p>